India, US urge Pakistan to take immediate and irreversible action against terrorism

 The statement added that Pompeo and Esper, along with their Indian counterparts will enhance their ongoing cooperation in multilateral fora, including the United Nations.
 “They also reaffirmed their support for the early adoption of a UN Comprehensive Convention on International Terrorism (CCIT) that will advance and strengthen the framework for global cooperation and reinforce the message that no cause or grievance justifies terrorism,” the two sides said.

 Earlier in the day, India and the United States signed an agreement expanding military satellite information sharing and highlighted strategic cooperation between Washington and New Delhi with an eye toward countering China.
-The two men paid tribute to the 20 Indian soldiers killed in the Galwan Valley clash between India and China in June.
+Pompeo and Esper also paid tribute to the 20 Indian soldiers killed in the Galwan Valley clash between India and China in June.

-Pempeo also stepped up the Trump administration’s anti-China message and said his country will stand with India in its efforts to guard its sovereignty and liberty.
+Pompeo also stepped up the Trump administration’s anti-China message and said his country will stand with India in its efforts to guard its sovereignty and liberty.
 “Our leaders and citizens see with increasing clarity that [the] Chinese Communist Party is no friend to democracy, rule of law and transparency,” he said.
 “I’m glad to say India and the US are taking all steps to strengthen cooperation against all manner of threats and not just those posed by CCP.”